reactioncommerce/reaction-component-library/styleguide/src/sections/Typography.md

-The Reaction Design System uses a small set of typographic styles, which map to key elements and functions in the user interface.
+The Reaction Storefront Component Library uses a small set of typographic styles, which map to key elements and functions in the user interface.

 #### Base styles